offici5l/Xiaomi-Account-Date-Checker/README.md

-# MiSnippets

-A collection of small, independent scripts and notes related to Xiaomi
+**A collection of small, independent scripts and notes related to Xiaomi**

 ## Contents